-Note: I do have this instructables page created into a PDF that I converted and modified for readability.
-If you need or would prefer a PDF version please let me know by messaging me.
-I would be open to share that with you.
+Note: I do have this Instructables page created into a PDF that I converted and modified for readability.
+If you need or would prefer a PDF version please let me know...

 This was one of my very first completed projects.
 I have been very interested in physics and electric bikes, go karts, and cars ever since I was in elementary school.
-The summer leading into junior year opened up to accommodate this lengthy project.
 Besides from the fun of building and driving this go kart, the experience and knowledge that I gained are priceless.
-The process of building and converting this go kart from gas powered to electric powered not only happened to be my passion, but also helped me to learn and grow as a student.
-Enough of my background, let's start this project!
+The process of building and converting this go kart from gas powered to electric powered not only aligned with my passion, but also helped me to learn and grow as a student.

 Step 1: How to Get Started

-- Be prepared to invest into this project: By invest, I mean around $3,000.
-Now don't let that frighten you.
-Before I started this project, I had nothing in my hands.
+- Be prepared to invest into this project: Before I started this project, I had nothing in my hands.
 Seriously...
-I didn't even have some screwdrivers.
-So, if you have a toolbox of some kind you already ensure that you will spend less money.
+I didn't even have many screwdrivers.
 And obviously, if you plan on building a go kart with lower performance parts, you will be cutting down this bill significantly (See the bottom of this page for my personal Expenditures Sheet).
 I think that because I started this project without any idea, I spent a lot of money on unnecessary things like a welder which I barely used.
 After everything, I think that about $1000 would be a good estimate of the real price of this project.

 - Plan, research, plan, research: For me, the majority of this project was dedicated to researching and planning out how I would put together this kart (placement of batteries, motor, etc.).
 Don't be frustrated if it's been one month and you haven't started to build the go kart.
 You should plan out the project properly rather than spending loads of money on something you didn't account for.
 Then, you will be wasting your money and time.
 Overall, I spent around 200+ hours in total for this project.

 - Think of something unique: After you read this Instructable page, please remember that this just serves as a model for a different go kart that you could build.
-For example, instead of having a motor that accepts a max current of 300 amps (mine), you could get a motor that could make use of 400 amps (CRAZY FAST!!).
+For example, instead of having a motor that accepts a max current of 300 amps (mine), you could get a motor that could make use of 400 amps (even more powerful).
 At the end the idea is yours.

 - Final Goal: Before you start, you want to have an idea of what you want to end up with.
 Do you want a go kart for offroad?
 If yes, then you need to get a roll cage with an offroad chassis.
 Do you want your kart to have a reverse gear?
 If yes, you need a reverse contactor.
 You get the idea.
 Make sure to note down what you want your go kart to look like.
 That way, you have something to work towards.
 Think about your budget, how fast you want to go, etc.